GitAtom-PDX/GitAtom/README.md

 ### Permission denied on ssh into remote server

 This error occurs when a user has multiple ssh keys.
-Ceate an alias that indicates use of a specific key.
+Create an alias that indicates use of a specific key.

 ###### I thought this was on the local machine?
 To fix, create an alias in the ssh config file on the remote repository.